puppetlabs/best-practices/control-repo-contents.md

 ### environment.conf

-This file is required at a minimum to set a modulepath that includes both `site` and `modules`.
+This file is required at a minimum to set a modulepath that includes both `site-modules` and `modules`.
 This cannot be set globally, and must be configured in this file on a per-control-repo basis.
 Other settings may include the environment timeout for the environment.